Blog

 The Nuisance Call Act makes it unlawful for any telemarketer to make unsolicited telemarketing sales calls to areas of the state under an emergency declaration.

-Executive Order 28.24, declaring a disaster emergency in the state of New York, is effective through April 12, 2025.
+Executive Order 28.25, declaring a disaster emergency in the state of New York, has been extended through May 11, 2025.
 This order is regarding the Introduction of Non-Citizens from Countries Where a Quarantinable Communicable Disease Exists.

-Executive Order 47.4, declaring a State Disaster Emergency in the State of New York arising from an illegal and unlawful strike by correction officers, has been extended through May 9, 2025.
+Executive Order 47.4, declaring a State Disaster Emergency in the State of New York arising from an illegal and unlawful strike by correction officers, remains in effect through May 9, 2025.

 EAI Seeks Waiver for Texting During TCPA “Quiet Hours” Amidst Upsurge in Litigation